MarMar1134/MarMar1134/README.md

 - 💛 `I love`: Cats and Minecraft (of course).
 - 💬 `Ask me about`: pampas' grass.
 No, really.
 - 🏹 `How to reach me`: give me a coffee and an interesting talk.
-- 🤡 `Fun fact`: do you know that ponds are bigger than puddles?
+- 🤡 `Fun fact`: did you know that ponds are bigger than puddles?